API Reference (v0.4.21)

 @helper name: function

-A function that will be available to both the request handler and sockets handler scopes.
-It will have access to the same variables as whatever called it.
+The function will be available to both the request handler and socket handler scopes.
+It will have access to the same context (scope) as whatever called it.
 Ex.:

 @get '/': ->